Frequently Asked Questions

 When will I be notified if my entry has been successful?

-The finalists will be announced by 9th October 2017.
+You will be contacted to let you know.
 Please note that if you’re organisation is successful you will be required to submit a short video about the project.

 What is the nomination process?